Daaanieell/UI-Research-WS-2/README.md

 2. Opening the UXML file inside your preferred editor, which allows for more control over each element.

 **Method 1: Using the UI Builder**
 1. It's time to create an Editor Window!
-Right-Click on your 'Assets' folder, click on 'Create', click on 'UI Toolkit' and finally on 'Editor Window'.
+Right-click on your 'Assets' folder, click on 'Create', click on 'UI Toolkit' and finally on 'Editor Window'.
 2. Open the UI Builder once more by double-clicking on your UXML-document.
 ![[506619646-86926ca6-65b3-41d3-9ec5-b3be8e7cd2ff.png]]

 3. Using the UI Builder window, navigate to the 'Library' section and search for a label.
-4. Drag the Label to the canvas and give it a name, like for example "Weapon Selector".
+4. Drag the Label to the canvas and give it a name, e.g. 'Weapon Selector'.

-You can change the properties of this label using the "Inspector" window in the UI Builder on the right side of your screen.
+You can change the properties of this label using the **'Inspector'** window in the UI Builder on the right side of your screen.

 **Method 2: Editing through the use of the UXML file**
 1. Open the .UXML file with your preferred editor.
 (You can do so by clicking on the arrow of the UXML file, a stylesheet file will pop out and once double-clicked, it will open the actual UXML)